Sami0412/cards/README.md

 ## Functions
 - Must declare a return type after the function name e.g. func newCard() *string* {}

+## For Loops
+- for i, card := range cards {
+    fmt.Println(i, card)
+}
+- Very similar to syntax of other languages
+- When we don't need to use the index variable (i in the case), replace it with an underscore

 ## Arrays & Slices
 - Go has 2 basic data structures for handling lists of records
     - Array: fixed length list, very basic
     - Slice: an array that can change length, flexible, more features
 - Both must be defined with a single data type - can't have an array or slice with multiple data types inside
-- append: built0in function that adds elements to the end of a slice
+- append: built-in function that adds elements to the end of a slice
     - Original slice is not changed - append returns a new slice

 ## Custom Type Declarations